Pace1337/TicTacToe/README.md

 ## How to play

-The game receives input from your keyboard's keypad Following a layout something like this:
+The game receives input from your keyboard's keypad.
+Following a layout something like this:

 ![Tic tac toe Board layout](images/Layout.jpg)